The basics of eCommerce shipping: benefits, factors and management

-But eCommerce shipping is, quite literally, the fulfillment of the promise you make to your customers with every order.
+But eCommerce shipping is, quite literally, the fulfillment of the promise small business owners make to their customers with every order.
 It’s as important as the goods you stock, the logo you design, and the prices you set.
 As the core function of eCommerce logistics, shipping is central to the success of your online store.

 Why eCommerce shipping should be a top priority

 Ecommerce shipping may come at the end of a transaction, but it can also be the start of an enduring customer relationship.
 A good experience can inspire future repeat business.